robotmitchum/sample_tools/README.md

 ![DR-DS_UI](screencaps/drds_ui.png)

-Create Decent Sampler drum presets from samples in wav, flac or aif
+Create Decent Sampler and SFZ drum presets from samples in wav, flac or aif

 Similar to SMP2Ds but specialized for drum sets